mrtomkeddie/trimologyvite/TRIMOLOGY_MANUAL.md

 2.  **Select Your Service:** Once a location is chosen, a list of available services will appear.
 They can select the desired service and see its price and duration.
 3.  **Select Your Staff (Optional):** They can choose a specific staff member or leave it as "Any Staff Member" to be assigned to the next available person.
 4.  **Choose Date & Time:**
     *   Click "Pick a date" to open a calendar and select a day.
+The system will automatically gray out and disable any dates that have no available slots for your selected service.
     *   Click the **"Find Available Times"** button.
 The system will show a list of open slots.
     *   Select one of the available time slots.
 5.  **Enter Your Details:** After a time is selected, the final section will appear.
 They must enter their full name and phone number.
 The email is optional but recommended for confirmations.